intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 *Notes for all quantizations:*

-(1) <a name="generation_sq">for all quantization benchmarks</a>, the first runs will auto-generate the quantized model named "best_model.pt" in the "--output-dir" path, you can reuse these quantized models for inference-only benchmarks by adding "--quantized-model-path <output_dir + "best_model.pt">".
-Specific for static quantization, if not using "--qconfig-summary-file", a qconfig recipe will also be generated in the "--output-dir" path, which could be reused as well.
+(1) <a name="generation_sq">for all quantization benchmarks</a>, both quantization and inference stages will be triggered by default.
+For quantization stage, it will auto-generate the quantized model named "best_model.pt" in the "--output-dir" path, and for inference stage, it will launch the inference with the quantized model "best_model.pt".
+For inference-only benchmarks (avoid the repeating quantization stage), you can also reuse these quantized models for by adding "--quantized-model-path <output_dir + "best_model.pt">" .
+Besides, specific for static quantization, if not using "--qconfig-summary-file", a qconfig recipe will also be generated in the "--output-dir" path, which could be reused as well (to generate the quantized model "best_model.pt").

 (2) for Falcon quantizations, "--config-file <CONFIG_FILE>" is needed in the command and the example of <CONFIG_FILE> is provided here: "utils/model_config/tiiuae_falcon-40b_config.json".